jbcodeforce/jbcodeforce.github.io/docs/blogs/08-27-21/index.md

 ![](./images/evt-driv-ms.png)

-The right side of the diagram presents a DDD approach of application architecture, describes in layers.
+The right side of the diagram presents a DDD approach of the application architecture, described in layers.
-We can use also the onion architecture, but the important approach is to isolate the layers.
+We can use also the onion architecture, but the important development practice is to isolate the layers.

-Commands will help to define API and REST resources and may be a service layer.
+Commands will help to define APIs and REST resources and may be the service layer.
 Root aggregate defines what will be persisted in the repository, but also what will be exposed via the APIs.
-In fact it is immediately important to enforce avoiding designing a data model with a canonical model, and expose a complex data model in te APIs.
+In fact it is immediately important to enforce avoiding designing a data model with a canonical model approach, as it will expose a complex data model in the APIs, where we may need to have APIs designed for the service and the clients.

 Finally Events will define Avro schemas that will be used in the messaging layer.